garrandall/popular-music-data/tracks/woo-hah---got-you-all-in-check-busta-rhymes.md

 You now rockin wit the best
-the boy scout is who I be.....
+the boy scout is who I be...
 ...Flip Mode is the sqiddaud
 Hah
 Yah Yah Yah Yah Yah

-Yo which muthaphucka stole my flow eenie....meenie miney mo
+Yo which muthaphucka stole my flow eenie...meenie miney mo
 Throw that type of nigga right out my window
 Blast your ass hit you with my direct blow
-Bo!!
+Bo!
 Coming through like G.I.
 Joe
 Star Wars movie deal like Han Solo
 Make you bounce around like this was calypso
 Always shine cause I got the high pro glow